Skip to main content

 • Files that need to be kept longer than 30 days must be moved out of scratch and into the user's project or home directory or transferred to other storage services.

-• Users who run “touch” or similar commands for the purpose of altering their files' timestamps to circumvent file deletion beyond 30 days will have their access to Quest scratch space revoked.
+• Users who run “touch” or similar commands for the purpose of altering their files' timestamps to circumvent file deletion beyond 30 days may have their access to Quest scratch space revoked.

 • Users should delete files from scratch space promptly.
 Quest scratch space is a shared resource and should be used conscientiously by deleting files when they are no longer needed.